 The model constitution states that each local institute must hold its AGM between 1 March and 10 May each year and that at the meeting two or more competent persons or a professional auditor should be appointed.
 The secretary is responsible for issuing the notice convening the AGM at least 21 days before it takes place.
 The notice must be given to all members but, in accordance with the terms of Bye-law 1, this notice may be given by circular or advertisement.

 The secretary is the person who is charged with ensuring that the local institute conforms to the CII’s Charter and Bye-laws.
-In particular, the secretary is responsible for ensuring that the appropriate procedures are followed to elect the local institute representative(s) to the CII Representative Council.

 The records of the local institute are usually archived by the secretary, who is responsible for their safekeeping as well as the safekeeping of any institute regalia (unless passed to the president – e.g. the badge of office), trophies and other documents.
 Please note documentation can be archived into Network Know-how.